NullHooks/NullHooks/README.md

     - [X] Global config
 - [X] Make config system more "nested"
 - [X] Add can't shoot to player ESP
+- [X] Add textbox to framework for creating new config files from menu
 #
 </details>